gamrot/godley/README.md

 model_sim <- create_model(name = "SFC SIM")
 ```

-Next, incorporate variables into the model by using the `add_variable()` function, which adds a `$variables` tibble to the model.
+To include variables in your model, use the `add_variable()` function.
+This function adds a `$variables` tibble to the model.
 Each variable can be assigned an initial value, either a single scalar (representing a theoretical starting point) or a complete vector of real data.

 ``` r
 model_sim <- model_sim |>